 Raise your spirits with an evening in one of Copenhagen’s best cocktail bars

-As the evenings grow longer and temperatures fall, it’s the perfect time to cosy up and enjoy an expertly mixed drink with friends.
+With everything open again, maybe this is the perfect time to cosy up and enjoy an expertly mixed drink with friends.
 Here is our guide to some of the best cocktail bars.

-By Louise Chamberlain Pictures: PR
+By Louise Chamberlain